fangwendongcs/AI_Companion_alice/README.md

 Notes:

-- `stub` is the default local demo provider.
+- `stub` is the default local provider for no-key development.
 - RAG is currently local keyword retrieval from `data/knowledge/`, not vector search.
 - n8n is an optional backend tool boundary, not the main dialogue orchestrator.
 - Qdrant / embedding / long-term memory database / multi-agent loops are future directions, not current completed features.